 - In the event that any member of staff shows symptoms of COVID-19, self-isolation must be imposed, and a test taken immediately after consultation with a medical professional via 111.
 Positive tests will result in the building being closed for deep cleaning.
 Any other illnesses will require the member of staff to recover at home until they are fit to return to work.

-- To meet requirements for the NHS Test and Trace scheme, customers are asked to provide contact details, including full name, email address and phone number.
-For group visits, customers are required to provide details from one group member only.
+- All visitors must sign in upon immediate entry to the building, or scan the QR code on display.
+This includes full name, email address and phone number.
+Details to be provided on the single use sign in forms provided (one per person).
+This is to aid with the NHS Test and Trace scheme.
 Details will be held securely for 21 days only and will be destroyed immediately thereafter.
 Visitors will only be contacted should a suspected or known case of COVID-19 impact them.

 - Patrons wishing to use the patio will be provided with disposable drinkware to limit the risk of spreading infection.
 A bin for disposal will be situated on the patio and will be emptied regularly in accordance with hygiene and waste management standards.